dalong0514/readnotes/20200201读书笔记/2020061Website_Scraping_with_R01.md

 ## 04. Using Scrapy

+### 1. 逻辑脉络

+如何用 scrapy 框架抓取一个没有 JS 的静态网页里指定的元素。

+### 2. 摘录及评论

+In this chapter you learned about Scrapy, the tool for website scraping.
+You implemented the scraper for the requirements of Chapter 2 with Scrapy.
+You have seen that you need to write much less than when you use a homemade spider where you have to handle requests — just to mention one example.
+You learned some advanced topics too like writing your own middleware, pipelines, and extensions, and what the result is if you turn some knobs on the configuration panel.

+Now you are a full-fledged website scraper.
+You have the tools with which you can complete 75% of all scraping jobs.
+Feel free to stop reading here, but keep in mind that these 75% are decreasing with the emerging number of JavaScript-heavy websites that render data dynamically.
+The next chapter will cover an advanced topic I rarely use: handling web pages with JavaScript.
+There are different approaches, and we will go a bit deeper because I will show you options other than Selenium.
+If you are interested in the “Why?,” keep on reading!

 In my opinion, this is the only viable tool available currently for Python, which can handle complex scraping tasks out of the box.
 You can cache web pages, and add parallelism as you wish; you only need to configure Scrapy properly and write the extraction code.

 In this chapter you will learn how to get the most out of Scrapy for the majority of your website scraping projects.
 You will write the Sainsbury’s extractor, configure Scrapy to create a website-friendly spider, and you will learn how to apply custom exporting options to the extracted information.
 As opposed to the previous chapter, where I introduced Beautiful Soup at the beginning and you created the project to scrape the Sainsbury’s website afterward, now you will learn the basics of Scrapy through implementing the project scraper.
 Toward the end of this chapter I’ll add more information and insights into the tools that we didn’t use for the project, but I think it is useful to know if you write your own scrapers in the future.